 People over the age for 45 are able to apply to join the Belize Retired Persons Incentive Program, which is classed as one of the best in the world for retirees’ tax breaks.
 It was set up with the aim of attracting affluent retirees to the country with tax breaks and investment incentives, permitting them to invest in the country without impeding social services or the jobs pool in Belize.

-Estate agents in Belize does not have a set governing association with any set rules and regulations, however steps are being put in place to legislate an association to implement set rules and regulations.
-All buyers are ask to be vigilant when purchasing properties, make sure you have everything very clear before you make any firm decision.
+Estate agents in Belize does not have a set governing association with any set rules and regulations, however steps put in place to legislate an association to implement set rules and regulations.
+All buyers asked to be vigilant when purchasing properties, make sure you have everything very clear before you make any firm decision.

 The Buying Process

-The system of buying a property in Belize is incredibly easy for all of those who are used to the buying systems in the UK, Ireland or the US.
-The official language spoken in Belize is English, thus cutting out many of the biggest problems faced by overseas property buyers, caused by lack of understanding and the vagaries of translation.
+The system of buying a property in Belize, incredibly easy for all of those who are used to the buying systems in the UK, Ireland or the US.
+The official language spoken in Belize is English; thus cutting out many of the biggest problems faced by overseas property buyers; caused by lack of understanding and the vagaries of translation.

 The buying process in Belize takes somewhere between 30 and 90 days.
-Once an offer has been made and formally accepted, and a deposit paid into an escrow account.
+Once an offer has been made and formally accepted; and a deposit paid into an escrow account.
 There is a obligatory agreement in place between the two parties.
-Then there comes a period to allow for the relevant legal searches and due diligence to be completed.
-Following this stage, an Agreement of Sale is drawn up based upon the details of the original offer, which is then signed by both parties.
-This agreement also sets out the details of the payment schedule for both parties to agree, as well as any other terms and conditions.
+Then there comes a period to allow for the relevant legal searches and due diligence to complete.
+Following this stage, an Agreement of Sale draws up based upon the details of the original offer; which then signed by both parties.
+This agreement also sets out the details of the payment schedule for both parties to agree; as well as any other terms and conditions.

-Once the final payment or instalment has been paid over, the transfer documents will be drawn up.
-Then reviewed for signing, and the escrow accounts will be released for the seller to access.
-The final stage is for the new documents to be registered officially, and you are then the owner of a property in Belize.
+Once the final payment or instalment has been paid over; the transfer documents will draw up.
+Then reviewed for signing, and the escrow accounts will release for the seller to access.
+The final stage for the new documents is to register officially; and you are then the owner of a property in Belize.

-There are some specific mortgage products available for buyers of property across the Caribbean, and Belize is often classed within this bracket due to its past colonial links and the way in which property is bought and sold.
+There are some specific mortgage products available for buyers of property across the Caribbean; and Belize often classed within this bracket due to its past colonial links; and the way in which property is bought and sold.
 A number of the regional banks which cover the whole of the Caribbean are able to lend to overseas buyers, and often at quite competitive rates.

-Generally, you will find that there are options to get 70 per cent LTV mortgages for property in Belize across a term of 20 years.
-The finance is available in US or Canadian Dollars, as well as in Sterling or Euros.
-Interest rates are linked directly into the US LIBOR interest rate, giving you the relative stability of being linked to a larger market.
-At the same time, this links you in with an economy that is not necessarily in step with the UK market, which might mean that there is movement in the market in the opposite direction to the UK.
+Generally, you will find that there are options to get 70 per cent LTV mortgages; for property in Belize across a term of 20 years.
+The finance is available in US or Canadian Dollars; as well as in Sterling or Euros.
+Interest rates linked directly into the US LIBOR interest rate; giving you the relative stability of being linked to a larger market.
+At the same time, this links you in with an economy that is not necessarily in step with the UK market; which might mean that there is movement in the market in the opposite direction to the UK.

 Fees and Taxes

-The taxes in place for buying a property in Belize are small compared to other countries in the region.
-Transfer or Stamp tax is due only on properties valued at more than US$10,000.
+The taxes in place for buying a property in Belize, are small compared to other countries in the region.
+Transfer or Stamp tax due only on properties valued at more than US$10,000.
 Over this and the rate of five per cent is standard.
-The average price for a luxury new-build two-bedroom apartment on one of the top new developments is around £190,000.
-There is an additional ten per cent tax payable on this transaction for non-residents.
+The average price for a luxury new-build two-bedroom apartment; on one of the top new developments is around £190,000.
+There is an additional ten per cent tax payable; on this transaction for non-residents.
 Also for those who have been in the country for less than three years.